Wake-induced response of vibro-impacting systems

 This is further demonstrated graphically.
 In Fig. \ref{fig 10}(c), the trajectories depicting the structure's oscillations are presented.
-The observations are made when the vibrations have attained a steady state for barrier placed at $\sigma = -0.13181$.
+The observations are made when the vibrations have attained a steady state for the barrier placed at $\sigma = -0.13181$.
 The barrier, shown as an orange dashed line, corresponds to the grazing condition for $A = 10$ and $\epsilon = 0.25$ such that $A/\epsilon = 40$.
 The black curve in Fig. \ref{fig 10}(c) grazes the barrier, while the blue and red curves interact with the barrier transversally.
-Similarly, in Fig. \ref{fig 10}(d), the structur oscillations are shown when the barrier is located at $\sigma = -0.130979$, corresponding to the grazing condition for $A = 10$, and $\epsilon = 0.333$, such that $A/\epsilon = 30$.
+Similarly, in Fig. \ref{fig 10}(d), the structure oscillations are shown when the barrier is located at $\sigma = -0.130979$, corresponding to the grazing condition for $A = 10$, and $\epsilon = 0.333$, such that $A/\epsilon = 30$.
 Thus, the black curve with $A/\epsilon = 30$ grazes the barrier while the blue and red curves corresponding to $A/\epsilon = 50$ and $40$, respectively, impact the barrier transversally.
 A bifurcation analysis is subsequently carried out.